numerous-com/numerous-sdk/README.md

 Development of go CLI 🐹
 ------------------------

-The numerous CLI enables tool development.
+The numerous CLI enables app development.

 ### Building and running